Loading...

 aim to be a one-stop-shop for cyber security management and cover the layers of GRC (Governance, Risk and Compliance)

-CISO Assistant is open source, so you can find our source code on GitHub and implement it yourself or go to our website to request a cloud trial instance.
-Please read the full article about the community editions on our blog.
+CISO Assistant is open source and the code is available on GitHub.
+Just follow the instructions to deploy it yourself or go to our website to request a cloud trial instance.
+You can read the full article about our switch.

 We've put together some helpful guides for you to get setup with our product quickly and easily.